Engadine, New South Wales

-Engadine is a suburb in southern Sydney, in the state of New South Wales, Australia.
+Engadine is a suburb in southern Sydney, in the state of New South Wales,Australia.
 Engadine is located 33 km south of the Sydney central business district, in the local government area of the Sutherland Shire.

 History

 The area was reserved for a national park in 1879, but in 1890 Charles McAlister was able to purchase land here which became known as McAlister's Estate.
 After an overseas trip, the family renamed their estate 'Engadine' after the Engadin Valley in Switzerland.
-The wildflowers in the valley here and surrounding national parks were reminiscent of the valley and hills in Engadin.
+The wildflowers in the valley here and surrounding national parks were reminiscent of the valley and hills in Engadine.

 Charles McAlister subdivided his land sometime after 1900.
 He continued to live in Engadine but later moved to Cronulla, where he died in 1915.